vdellamea/jamulus-server-remote/README.md

  `"listrec" => "du -sh $RECORDINGS/Jam* ",`

-## Instructions
+## Usage
 Access to the commands is protected by the password you set in the configuration file.
 Musicians too need to enter a password to access zipped files.

 At each first access, the interface expects Jamulus to have *recording disabled*.
 Thus the "toggle on/off" button is off, and the "Start new" is disabled.
 This also means that just one admin at a time must access the interface, to avoid mishaps.
 Then, the toggle button activate/disactivate recording, the Start new button start a new recording.

 At the end of each execution, buttons trigger a refresh of the Sessions textarea, where recordings are shown with their size.
 However, you may also reload to update the size of the last recording.

 At the end, you can zip all the sessions (as `session.zip` file), or just those of the current day (as `YYYYMMDD.zip` file).
 Cleanup deletes all sessions, so be careful.
-It does not delete compressed archives.
+It does not delete compressed archives (yet).

  *No need to check the rest if you installed from scratch as described above.*